Anthony Rizzo Player Props: Yankees vs. Mets

-The New York Yankees, including Anthony Rizzo (.150 on-base percentage in past 10 games, 194 points below season-long percentage), take on starter Max Scherzer and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Anthony Rizzo (.171 on-base percentage in past 10 games, 174 points below season-long percentage) and the New York Yankees play the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Red Sox.
+He had a one-hit performance in his most recent game (1-for-4) against the Mets.

 Anthony Rizzo Game Info & Props vs. the Mets